 If you decide that you would like to continue riding, we strongly advise that you buy the correct riding wear.
 You will probably prefer your own approved standard hat and will also want some jodphurs or riding leggins, long riding boots, or short riding boots with half chaps, gloves, long sleeved shirt, and if you wish to compete you may also need a tie or stock, a hair net and a riding jacket.
 You may also require a body protector.
-If you need any advise before you purchase then please ask.
+If you need any advice before you purchase then please ask.

 We also recommend that parents who come onto the yard with their children wear sensible shoes (not flip flops).